Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 #### Q30.
 Which strategy is preferred for development teams?

 - [ ] Optimize for most work done.
-- [x] Maximize output and maximize outcome.
+- [ ] Maximize output and maximize outcome.
-- [ ] Maximize outcome while minimizing output.
+- [x] Maximize outcome while minimizing output.
 - [ ] Optimize for resource utilization.

+`“…your job is to minimize output, and maximize outcome and impact.” - Jeff Patton`

 #### Q31.
 Which statement is true about the actor in a user story?